vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 Every transaction must include a proof-of-work calculation derived from a recent block, proving the transaction was created recently.
 The proof-of-work is calculated by the Vega Wallet software.
 It does not incur gas fees and does not have any effect on a transaction's priority.

 It's possible to submit a large volume of transactions at one time, as long as the proof-of-work is calculated by the wallet adequately.

+The Vega Wallet apps generate the required proof-of-work for a public key's transaction based on any other transactions submitted by that key pair.

 #### Policy enforcement
 If a public key submits transactions for which the proof of work is based on a given block height, and the number of transactions is above the maximum set by the network parameter (<NetworkParameter frontMatter={frontMatter} param="spam.pow.numberOfTxPerBlock" hideValue={true} />), the difficulty of the PoW increases (if it's not set to 0) and the proof will take longer to calculate, i.e., transactions will take longer to be generated but can still be included in a block.